schmidtwmark/qnd/presentations/day0.md

 # Why CS?

 - Understanding
-    - The world is digital
-    - You can't be ignorant!
+- Massive changes coming
+    - AI
+    - AR / VR

 <!-- -->
 <!-- Even if you're not a computer person or a science person, you might find you enjoy the problem solving aspects! -->